riscv/riscv-v-spec/README.md

 For the current stable release, v0.10, click [here](https://github.com/riscv/riscv-v-spec/releases/tag/v0.10).

+Note, stable releases are for development purposes only and may change before ratification.

 The _previous_ stable releases are [v0.9](https://github.com/riscv/riscv-v-spec/releases/tag/0.9) and [v0.8](https://github.com/riscv/riscv-v-spec/releases/tag/0.8).

 The top level file is [v-spec.adoc](./v-spec.adoc)